Ada-Developers-Academy/workshops/042415-spring-workshop/README.md

 # Ada Developers Academy Spring Workshop

+This is the documentation presented in the Spring Workshop.
+It includes links to all the external resources referenced during the lecture and project portions.

 ## How will this work?
 Teams of 4-5 people will work together with a coach on a guided project.
 The coaches will follow along with the team to ensure everyone is progressing along and stop for discussion points along the way.